otezun/WGANSing-Personal-Install-Notes/README.md

 # Hardware Requirements
 I recommend a good GPU with CUDA support, personally I use a MSI GTX 1660 Armor OC with a Ryzen 5 3600 and 64 GB of RAM - slightly overclocked.
 OBVIOUSLY, you will need the NVIDIA drivers to run TensorFlow with CUDA.
+It took more than 12 hours to train it on the nus dataset with this setup.

 # Basic Setup
 This is Windows only at the moment.
 You will need Anaconda (https://www.anaconda.com/).